A Home, Not Just a Van

 A Few Things to Note

-• The van still has its original DHL jump seat instead of a standard passenger seat.
+• The van still has its original DHL jump seat.
+Not hard to swap out, if you want a standard passenger seat.

 • I’ll provide a detailed electrical system diagram and offer up to three video calls to help you navigate the systems after purchase.